High-Performance Residential Building Envelope Assemblies

 Vapour is moisture when it’s airborne and it can infiltrate into building envelopes and cause damage.
 If vapour becomes trapped inside an assembly, it can condense and turn into a liquid, which will mold.
 The vapour control layer mitigates this by controlling the movement of water vapor through the building envelope.
 Poly vapour barriers or self-adhered underlayments are the most common.

-Looking ahead, ENBIX will be expanding on this work with more high-performance wall assembly content in the coming months.
-This will include physical wall assemblies and presentations at BuildEX and the Canmore Building for Sustainability conferences.
+Looking ahead, ENBIX will be expanding on this work with more high-performance building envelope assembly content in the coming months.
+This will include physical wall assembly mockups and presentations at BuildEX and the Canmore Building for Sustainability conferences.
 Stay tuned to enbix.ca/resources and subscribe to our newsletter for these updates and more resources to help you build more efficiently.

 Scroll to Top